snpanchal/airline-reservation/README.md

 # airline-reservation
-A console application that helps passengers make airline reservations.
+This is a console application that would help passengers make airline reservations.
+I developed this application using various searching and sorting algorithms.
+Many factors, including seating classes, baggages, and meal options are taken into account, and the appropriate limits are applied to make it realistic.
+This means that the application will behave differently based on how much unreserved space is available.